-Established in 2009, the Yale Theater Management Knowledge Base is a body of arts management material created by Yale School of Drama Theater Management students and faculty and overseen by an editorial board of leading practitioners.
+Established in 2009, the Yale Theater Management Knowledge Base is a body of arts management material created by David Geffen School of Drama Theater Management students and faculty and overseen by an editorial board of leading practitioners.

-The mission of the Yale School of Drama case collection is to raise the standard of professional practice among current and aspiring performing arts leaders and managers by producing and publishing training and reference material.
+The mission of the David Geffen School of Drama case collection is to raise the standard of professional practice among current and aspiring performing arts leaders and managers by producing and publishing training and reference material.

 Content addresses the most urgent contemporary issues of the field, encompassing all aspects of arts management: leadership, governance, mission, strategy, succession, equity and inclusion, financial management, development, marketing, community engagement, human resources, organizational culture, change management, technology, legal issues, ethics, and entrepreneurship.

-For more information or for help in selecting materials suitable for your educational or organizational purposes, please email the Managing Editor of Theater Management.
+For more information or for help in selecting materials suitable for your educational or organizational purposes, please email the Managing Editor.

 Follow the links below to access the material.

 All interviews are free to download and share.

 All articles are free to download and share.

 (M.F.A. ’22), is a fourth-year M.F.A.
 Candidate in Theater Management with the David Geffen School of Drama at Yale.
 He currently serves as the Associate Director of Development and Alumni Affairs of Yale Repertory Theatre and DGSD and was previously both the Assistant Managing Director of the School/Rep and the Yale Management Fellow at Steppenwolf Theatre Company.
 Prior to his residency at Yale, Will worked as an awards strategist at Brigade Marketing and an Associate Producer at Isotope Films where he supported and supervised the production of several notable documentary features.